NethServer/docs/administrator-manual/en/content_filter.rst

 A profile is composed by three parts:

 * **Who**: the client associated with the profile.
-  Can be a user, a group of users, a host or a group of hosts.
+  Can be a user, a group of users, a host, a group of hosts, a zone or an interface role (like green, blue, etc).

 * **What**: which sites can be browsed by the profiled client.
   It's a filter created inside the :guilabel:`Filters` section.